sight-beyond-sight/organic-vault/Personal/Journal.md

 What could I accept being good at *next year*?

-I think I can accept only being fluent in Japanese and
+I think I can accept only being fluent in Japanese and being pretty good at
+- drawing
+- guitar
+- piano (cannot start this now, will need to wait for christmas)
+- 3d modeling